Paul Sykes (businessman): Business

 Born in Barnsley on Sunday, 30 May 1943, Sykes was the son of coal miner Edmund Sykes.
 He failed his eleven-plus in 1954 and went to the Racecommon Road Secondary Modern, Barnsley, leaving school four years later with no qualifications.
 He had various manual jobs, working largely as a tyre fitter before setting up a business at the age of 18 to dismantle old buses and sell their engines to the Far East for use in fishing boats.
 He later dealt in buses, coaches and trucks across northern England.
 Sykes developed industrial, office and warehouse properties first in London Docklands and later Wakefield, Salford, Leeds and Rotherham.
 He built Meadowhall, then the country's biggest shopping centre.
 In 1999, Sykes sold Meadowhall for £1.17 billion.
 Planet Online was for a time Britain's largest internet service provider.
 In 1998 Sykes sold it for £85 million to Energis.

-According to The Sunday Times Rich List in 2020, Sykes is worth £770 million.
+According to The Sunday Times Rich List Sykes was worth £775 million as of 2025.